nudge-now/sdk-android/README.md

 ### Custom URL Schema

-You can set your own URL Schema as 'Click URL' of the campaigns.
-So, you can navigate your users to the specific page or do some custom actions when user clicked the image message.
+You can set your own URL Schema as a 'Click URL' in the campaigns and you can navigate your users to the specific page or do some custom actions when the user clicks the image message.
 To use this feature, add scheme in AndroidManifest.xml

 ```xml